 Some people out of desperation to try and heat the room faster might light on fire strips of paper o other flammable objects.
 In theory, this will help heating up the room faster but depending on the material you will end up with a lot of smoke and possibly a fire hazard.
 The last thing you want to do while trying to heat a room with a candle is to open the doors and windows to ventilate out the smoke.

 How to make your candle last longer for heating a room

 Depending on what type of candle you use there are some ways to make your candle last even longer.
 If you have a narrow tall candle there is nothing you can do about it from burning as normal, but if you have a wider candle where below the flame a pool of liquid wax forms then you can prolong the burn of the candle.
 Once the liquid pool of wax forms right below the flame simply put out the flame and wait for a couple of seconds for the wax to get solid again and then reignite the candle.

-You can do this as often as the pool of liquid wax forms and as the time of the liquid wax to turn solid in just a couple of seconds the amount of heat loss will be minimal.
+You can do this as often as the pool of liquid wax forms and as liquid wax will turn solid in just a couple of seconds the amount of heat loss will be minimal.
 Simply put the longer you can keep the wax around your candle the slower it will burn thus increasing its burn time which will also increase the heating factor.
 You also need to make sure that your flame has a teardrop form if it is flickering it will start burning unevenly and will not be able to form the pool of liquid wax below the flame.
 If you are wondering how to heat a room cheaply, then heating with candles is not the best way for it as heating a room with a candle is fairly ineffective when compared to the other heating options.

 If the candle has some sort of housing around it this will also affect the longevity of your candle.
 If the housing is close to the candle this will absorb than radiate the heat back at the candle making it melt a lot faster than usual.
 In addition to this, the candle will also not melt evenly and the molten wax will flow out on the sides which you do not want.